Devendra00753/Devendra00753/README.md

-- 👋 Hi, I’m @Devendra00753
+- 👋 Hi, I’m @devendra1310
-- 👀 I’m interested in java and springboot
+- 👀 I’m interested in react,node js and mysql
-- 🌱 I’m currently learning nest Js
+- 🌱 I’m currently learning react Js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...